What fire safety precautions can I take to protect my home?

 Most residential smoke detectors run on 9-volt alkaline or carbon-zinc batteries.
 When these batteries run down, the smoke detector becomes inactive.
 When the battery is low, most smoke detectors will signal with a chirping sound at regular intervals.
 In regions that observe daylight saving time, public awareness campaigns suggest changing the smoke detector batteries when they change their clocks.

-Homeowners with questions or concerns regarding smoke detector placement, installation or repair should contact their Mister Sparky ® technician for assistance.
+Contact your local Mister Sparky® technician for assistance if you have questions or concerns about smoke detector placement, installation or repair.
 Local fire marshals and municipal building inspectors can also provide information on proper usage and placement.